 2. Emotional loneliness stems from feeling like you have no meaningful connection or relationships.
 You don’t have a significant other, spouse, or partner.
 You feel distant from everyone, even your family.

-3. But there is another type of loneliness.
+3. Existential Fear.
+The loneliness that comes when we avoid the fear of death.
 We know this as spiritual or existential loneliness.
-This loneliness is a sense of longing that cannot be fulfilled through social connections of any kind.
-So, no matter how good our personal relationships are, you can still feel like something is missing.
+This loneliness is a sense of longing.
+Social connections are not enough to fulfill this need.
+So, no matter how good our relationships are, you can still feel like something is missing.

-You can still feel ‘empty’ and ‘lonesome’.
-If this sounds like you, then the problem won’t be found in personal relationships.
+You can still feel ‘empty’ and ‘lonesome.’
+If this sounds like you, realize you cannot fill this need through personal relationships.
 You can only quench it by following your heart.
-It is what Joseph Campbell calls the Hero’s Journey.
-This is what spiritual exploration is all about.
+It’s the inward quest that Joseph Campbell calls the Hero’s Journey.
+It’s what spiritual exploration is all about.
 And it is one of the first major spiritual lessons.

 How Spiritual Exploration Differs from Religion

-Many people don’t understand that spiritual exploration is at the opposite end of the spectrum of religion.
-Religion is dogma centering on what might have created the universe, what may happen after you die, and rules of integrity for governing behavior.
+Many people don’t understand that spiritual exploration is nothing like religion.
+Religion is dogma centering on three things.
+First, who or what might have created the universe.
+Second, what may happen after you die.
+Third, rules of integrity for governing behavior.
 This doctrine revolves around fear and reward.
 There is the fear of eternal punishment for those that disagree and an eternal paradise for those who believe.

 Whereas, Spiritual exploration has nothing to do with doctrine or dogma.
-It involves the use of spiritual tools/technologies to expand awareness and open the doors of consciousness.
-These spiritual technologies stand up to the test of science as having repeatable common experiential phenomena.
+It involves using spiritual tools/technologies to expand awareness and open the doors of consciousness.
+These spiritual technologies stand up to the test of science.
+They exhibit repeatable common experiential phenomena.

-The value of Solitude is immediately clear when developing your own path.
-You need time alone to think, meditate, and practice.
-When you do this the spiritual loneliness fades away.
-The inner quest is definitely the answer to spiritual loneliness.
-And the ancient spiritual technologies for expanding awareness and opening the doors to higher states of consciousness are the right tools for this quest.
+The value of Solitude is immediately evident when developing your path.
+We all need to have time alone to think, meditate, and practice.
+When you do this, spiritual loneliness fades away.
+The inner quest is the answer to spiritual loneliness.
+And the ancient tools for expanding awareness and opening the doors to higher states of consciousness are the right tools for this quest.